Wisconsin's Forests Have A Dynamic History

 For his talk, Mladenoff used data from surveys of the state's forests to create detailed maps and visualizations depicting how the species balance was altered, and how factors like the sizes of trees changed as well.
 He also got into some of the finer points of the different ecosystems at work in forests around Wisconsin, the mechanisms by which human activity has changed them, and looked ahead to the ways in which climate change might change the forest's balance of species yet again.

-- The balance between oak savannah-dominated southern Wisconsin and the pine- and hemlock-dominated northern forests changed only a little from 2,000 years ago to the 1800s, though not all that dramatically.
+- The balance between oak savanna-dominated southern Wisconsin and the pine- and hemlock-dominated northern forests changed only a little from 2,000 years ago to the 1800s, though not all that dramatically.
 Historically, southern Wisconsin's forests have burned more often — through both natural and human-lit fires — than forest farther north.
 This burning helps to explain the prevalence of oaks in southern portions of the state, as these deciduous trees thrive in the conditions created by fires.

 - Before logging began, hemlock covered more of the landscape than other pines.
 White cedar, tamarack, and other conifer species also were much more plentiful than they are today.